delaford/game/.github/CONTRIBUTING.md

 We have ESLint to check for style in the JavaScript and .vue files.
 Before you commit, please run a check and auto-fix before submitting a pull-request.

 We use [AirBnB's JavaScript guide](https://github.com/airbnb/javascript) to keep the codebase all in one cohesive format.
 Having an editor like Microsoft's [VS Code](https://code.visualstudio.com/) will help check for ESLint mistakes as you write code.
 It is highly recommended.

+We also use stylelint to lint the Sass code inside the `.vue` components, so please make sure to check the Git log for any Git failures.

 ## Where is the database?
 Website?